akeneo/pim-docs/manipulate_pim_data/store_assets_externally.rst

 ``composer --prefer-dist require aws/aws-sdk-php v3.5.0``
 ``composer --prefer-dist require league/flysystem-aws-s3-v3 v1.0.6``

-In order to use the AwsS3v3 adapter, you first need to create a client object defined as a service.
+In order to use the AwsS3v3 adapter, you first need to create a client object defined as a service:
-This version requires you to use the "v4" of the signature.

 .. code-block:: yaml